 This, quite possibly, is one of the all-time-popular course launch strategies.

-Basically, it means a dedicated email marketing funnel which informs people about your launch and makes them want your product.
+Basically, it means a dedicated email marketing funnel that informs people about your launch and makes them want your product.

 STEP #1: Build an email list